Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Introduction

 Modern deep neural networks, despite their remarkable predictive power, are notoriously poor at quantifying their own uncertainty.
 Trained with maximum likelihood objectives, they tend to produce overconfident predictions, assigning near-certain probabilities even to inputs far from the training distribution~\citep{guo2017calibration}.
 The dominant approach to epistemic uncertainty estimation remains to train an ensemble of independently initialized models~\citep{lakshminarayanan2017simple}.
 The principle is intuitive: near observed training samples, ensemble members agree; far from the data, they diverge.
 This disagreement serves as a proxy for epistemic uncertainty.
 Deep ensembles consistently outperform other Bayesian approximations such as MC-Dropout~\citep{gal2016dropout}, both in terms of calibration and for out-of-distribution detection.

 However, deep ensembles suffer from a fundamental limitation: their computational cost scales linearly with the number of members.
-For foundation models with billions of parameters, maintaining even a modest ensemble of four members quadruples memory consumption and training time.
-This cost is tolerable for well-resourced institutions but excludes precisely the practitioners who have embraced efficient fine-tuning: engineers who have to adapt models with few (often a single) GPU, researchers who deploy models on edge devices, organizations that do not have access to large compute clusters.
+Maintaining an ensemble of \(M\) independently trained models increases training cost and memory roughly linearly with \(M\), regardless of model size.
+For foundation models with billions of parameters, even a modest ensemble with \(M=4\) is therefore often impractical.
+This cost particularly limits practitioners who rely on efficient fine-tuning: engineers adapting models with few GPUs, researchers deploying models on edge devices, and organizations without access to large compute clusters.
 In an era where parameter-efficient adaptation has made foundation models accessible to all, uncertainty quantification remains a privilege of the few.

 The machine learning landscape has shifted rapidly towards foundation models as the default starting point.
 Pre-trained models continue to improve at a rapid pace, LLaMA, Mistral, and Qwen in language; DINOv3, and CLIP in vision, each generation offering stronger representations learned from ever-larger corpora.
 Concurrently, the community has embraced \emph{parameter-efficient fine-tuning} (PEFT) as the default paradigm for adaptation: methods such as LoRA~\citep{hu2022lora}, adapters~\citep{houlsby2019adapters}, and prompt tuning~\citep{lester2021prompt} enable practitioners to specialize billion-parameter models with modest hardware.
 As pre-training continues to improve, the representations encoded in these models become increasingly valuable, and the case for preserving them during fine-tuning grows stronger.